-5 long-gone acts from the CNE of old
+Freak shows and other long-gone acts from the CNE

 It's that time of year once again.
-The CNE will be thrilling, terrifying, wowing, and amazing thousands of guests for the 134th time this summer with new rides, performances, shows, exhibitions and, of course, deep fried everything.
+The CNE will be thrilling, terrifying, wowing, and amazing thousands of guests this month with rides, performances, a lantern festival, an Asian night market and, of course, deep fried everything.

-Over its thirteen decades, the flavour of The Ex has slowly changed as successive organizers each strive to produce a cleaner, more modern event.
-In 2009, CNE director of operations Virginia Ludy told blogTO that "times [had] changed" once again.
-Gone are the freak shows and other sleazy acts - by today's standards anyway - that once made the CNE unmissible to its devoted fans.
+Gone are the freak shows and other sleazy acts - by today's standards anyway - that once made the CNE unmissable to its devoted fans.

 As if clambering up to a perch high above the ground wasn't terrifying enough, high divers would leap, perform a trick - a couple of flips maybe - and splash into sometimes dangerously shallow pools for a shot at applause.

 To up the ante, some divers at the CNE set themselves on fire before taking the jump.
 The falling, burning man made for some spectacular photography as well as a stunning performance.

 Believe it or not, freak shows of various kinds ran at the CNE until the early 70s.
 Yes, the Ex had a distinctly seedy element that, like it or not, is long gone today.

 Now considered completely gauche, the touring attractions often featured people who were extremely overweight or underweight, suffering from serious disabilities, or unable to find work in any other field because of their condition.

 As a photo below shows, these attractions often served as a distraction from worries elsewhere.

 If it's worth doing, it's worth doing on horseback.
 Animals - especially horses - were, naturally for the time, a big part of the Ex for many years.